-The borough council now owns the freehold asset of the KLIC building and this is not "encumbered" by the NWES long Ground Lease interest.
+The borough council now owns the freehold asset of the KLIC building.
 This unencumbered freehold interest has been valued by Savills at £2,380,000.
-This figure will be recorded within the Statement of Accounts for the borough council.
+This figure is recorded within the Statement of Accounts for the borough council.

-As can be seen from the above, the KLIC building value does not cover the total amount of the loans (plus interest and costs) owed to the council.
-This, therefore, leaves NWES with an outstanding debt that will need to be dealt with as an unsecured loan (see below).
+At the time of transfer to the Council, the KLIC building value did not cover the total amount of the loans (plus interest and costs) owed to the council.
+This, therefore, leaves NWES with an outstanding debt that will need to be dealt with as an unsecured loan.

-During the course of discussions with NWES following their default on the loan repayment it has become apparent that NWES has borrowed significantly against all of its other property assets (held freehold) with there being fixed and floating charges against all of their property assets.
-This means that the Council has no way to secure the outstanding loan amounts against any assets "owned" by NWES.
-The council will therefore need to set up an unsecured loan facility with NWES to deal with the remainder of their outstanding debt.
-The outstanding debt as at 31 March 2019 including accrued interest and legal costs is £1,120,752.
-Additional legal costs and interest continue to be accrued post 31 March 2019 and will be added to the outstanding debt.
-The overall debt owed by NWES to the council will be dealt with through a 'Settlement Agreement'.
-The 'Settlement Agreement' will be prepared by the council's legal advisers.
-A commercial loan interest rate will be levied on the outstanding unsecured loan amounts until such time as the outstanding loan is fully discharged.
+During the course of discussions with NWES following their default on the original loan repayment it had become apparent that NWES has borrowed significantly against all of its other property assets (held freehold) with there being fixed and floating charges against all of their property assets.
+This means that the Council had no way to secure the outstanding loan amounts against any assets "owned" by NWES.

+The council has set up an unsecured loan facility with NWES to deal with the remainder of their outstanding debt.
+The outstanding debt as at 31 March 2020 including accrued interest and legal costs is £1,214,356.
+The overall debt owed by NWES to the council will be dealt with through a 'Settlement'

+Agreement'.
+A commercial loan interest rate has been levied on the outstanding unsecured loan amounts until such time as the outstanding loan is fully discharged.